-Living on the west coast of Canada, I guess a lot my pictures are bound to have water in them.
+Living on the west coast of Canada, I guess a lot my pictures are bound to have water featured in them.

 I’ve been taking pictures for many years now, purely for the love of it.
 And when I go outside, I find myself constantly looking at everything around me, including lighting, colours, shapes, repeating or asymmetrical patterns, shadows, and reflections.